jocic/jquery.infinitefields/README.md

-# JQuery Infinity
+# jQuery Infinity

-JQuery library that allows users to add infinite number of input fields.
+jQuery Infinity is a library that allows users to add and process infinite number of input fields.

 # Versioning Scheme